edinabwari/alx-higher_level_programming/README.md

-# All the python project task
+# All the python project task.